 Prepping the Teeth

-- It is highly recommended that a prophylactic cleaning be done, prior to the whitening procedure, to clear away plaque and debris that have collected on the surface and between the teeth.
+It is highly recommended that a prophylactic cleaning is done, prior to the whitening procedure, to clear away plaque and debris that have collected on the surface and between the teeth.

 The In-Office Teeth Whitening Procedure